Vision Examples in the LCD/Semiconductor Industry

 Inspecting for bent IC lead terminals

 Check for bends in the lead terminals of IC chips.
-Conventionally, vision systems could not recognize subtle changes so stable detection was difficult.
+Conventionally, machine vision could not recognize subtle changes so stable detection was difficult.
 The distance between the reference line at the lead tips and the lead terminal edges had to be calculated individually, which required extra labor.

 The XG-X/CV-X Series includes models capable of supporting 21 megapixels and high-speed processing.
 It can recognize subtle changes that could not be detected with conventional systems.
 Using the Trend edge stain mode, you can detect bends only by just setting the tolerance without the need to prepare calculation formulas.